-6 new weapons Putin revealed in his State of the Nation address
+Vladimir Putin just revealed 6 brand new Russian weapons – and they are impressive

 The Soviets did in fact experiment with a nuclear powered bomber (the TU-95LAL) in the early 1960s.

-However concerns about the effectiveness of reactor shielding for the crew and about the environmental effect of an accident put paid to the idea of nuclear powered aircraft in the 1960s, and despite the huge technological advances the same concerns would almost certainly defeat any project for a nuclear powered manned aircraft today.
+However concerns about the effectiveness of reactor shielding for the crew and about the environmental effect of an accident put paid to the idea of nuclear powered aircraft in the 1960s, and despite the huge technological advances since then the same concerns would almost certainly defeat any project for a nuclear powered manned aircraft today.

 As to the affordability of these weapons, the reality is that apart from the Avangard hypersonic glide vehicle warhead – which has its analogues in the US and China, and which Russia was previously known to be developing – none of the weapons systems discussed by President Putin in his State of the Nation address look especially expensive.